quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 Emitted when a stream's type becomes known.
 This is typically when a stream is opened and the stream's type indicator is sent or received.

-Note: most of this information can also be inferred by looking at a stream's id, since id's are strictly partitioned at the QUIC level.
-Even so, this event has a "Base" importance because it helps a lot in debugging to have this information clearly spelled out.

 Definition: